jpmonettas/old-flow-storm/Readme.md

 # flow-storm

+# Important!
+If you are looking for a Clojure[Script] debugger, this project is deprecated in favor of [flow-storm-debugger 2.0](https://github.com/jpmonettas/flow-storm-debugger).
+# This is here only for historical reasons

-Tracing companion library for the [flow-storm-debugger](https://github.com/jpmonettas/flow-storm-debugger) (A Clojure and ClojureScript debugger)
+Tracing companion library for the [flow-storm-debugger 1.0](https://github.com/jpmonettas/flow-storm-debugger/tree/v1-master) (A Clojure and ClojureScript debugger)

 Use this library to instrument your code.